The general rule

 ‘Unacceptable risk’ is not defined in the Bail Act.
 A bail decision-maker must take into account the ‘surrounding circumstances’ as set out in section 3AAA of the Bail Act.

 Even in circumstances where the prosecution concedes that an applicant’s likely sentence is less than the time they may spend on remand, a bail decision-maker must still consider the issue of risk and may refuse bail if the accused poses an unacceptable risk (see Re Dib VSC at , , ).
+However, in HA v The Queen , the court held that in such circumstances, the continued incarceration becomes a form of preventative detention, which is alien to the fundamental principles of our justice system (see –).

 Notwithstanding significant delay and hardships in custody caused by the COVID-19 pandemic, courts must separately consider unacceptable risk as the second step in decision-making regarding bail.
 In the case of DPP (Vic) v Walker (a pseudonym) VCC 447, the court held that even where a compelling reason was established by the accused, the risk arising from him living with his partner and her children during stay at home restrictions was unacceptable where there was a significant history of family violence offending (see –, ).
+See also Re Lowe VSC 584 at –.

 Other grounds for refusing bail